s000ik/Mausam-Ka-Haal/README.md

 # Mausam-Ka-Haal
 A weather bot for discord using python and discord's excellent documentation.
+Would require venv.